hansenf/hansenf-portfolio.github.io/README.md

 # hansenf-portfolio.github.io
-This page purpose for personal portfolio
+This web page for my portfolio